rodstaff/learn-rails/README.md

 # newsletter
-source:  Learn Ruby on Rails, Book 2, by David Kehoe which includes:  Newsletter Web App
+source:  Learn Ruby on Rails, Book 2, by David Kehoe which includes:  Newsletter Web App.

 This a module project-tutorial to create a newsletter with subscription functions.